ByPS128/MorseCodeTool/README.md

 to morse code: `... --- ... `
 to instrumental sequence: `x x x   xxx xxx xxx   x x x       `

-I need to widen the space between letters and the space between words.
+Spaces between letters and between words need to be stretched to respect the rules of morse code.
-Letter spacing is ASCII 32, word spacing is ASCII 160.
+I wanted the spaces to still be spaces when output to the console, but the application needs to distinguish between spaces between letters and between words, so I decided to use ASCII 32 and for word spacing use ASCII 160.

 I declare that one instrument lasts a tenth of a second.
 Subsequently, the number of samples per instrument is calculated.